Updated on 2025-09-02 GMT+08:00

 • A Redis instance is created, and is in the Running state.
 To create a Redis instance, see Buying a DCS Redis Instance.

-• An ECS has been created.
-For details about how to create an ECS, see Purchasing a Custom ECS.
+• An ECS has been created, and is bound to an EIP.
+To create an ECS, see Purchasing an ECS in Custom Config Mode.

 Run the following command to install GCC on the ECS if needed: